ericyd/salamivg/README.md

 bun examples/concentric-circles.js
 ```

-### ES Modules Only
+## ES Modules Only

 SalamiVG ships ES Modules, and does not include CommonJS builds.

 Is this a problem?
 Feel free to open an issue if you need CommonJS.
-It would probably be trivial to set up Rollup or similar to bundle into a CommonJS package and include it in the exports, but it isn't clear if it is necessary for anyone.
+It would probably be trivial to ship both ES Modules and CommonJS, but I'm not going to do this until it is requested.